Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 How to Make These Beauties

-Preheat your oven to 350°F. Mix the oat flour, coconut oil, and maple syrup until it clumps — press that into a greased mini muffin tin and bake for 8 minutes.
-While your shells pre-bake, whisk together pumpkin, eggs, coconut cream, cinnamon, and ginger.
-Pour filling into each shell and bake another 18-20 minutes until just set.
-The edges will look firm but the center still has a tiny jiggle — pull them right then.
-Cool completely before adding whipped cream.
-A wooden cutting board makes the best serving moment.
+Preheat the oven to 350°F. In a medium bowl, combine oat flour, coconut oil, and maple syrup.
+It will be a slightly sticky ball.
+Press into a greased mini muffin tin and bake for 8 minutes.
+While the shells are baking, whisk together the pumpkin, eggs, coconut cream, cinnamon, and ginger.
+Pour the filling into each shell and bake for 18-20 minutes, until set.
+The edges should be firm but the center will still have a slight jiggle.
+Remove the mini tarts from the oven and let cool completely before adding a dollop of whipped cream.
+A wooden cutting board makes for a great presentation.

 Prep Time: 15 min | Cook Time: 28 min | Serves: 12

-And if your golden sniffs around the table?
-Sweet Potato Dog Treats – A Healthy, Tasty Option for Your Pup — make them a separate batch so nobody feels left out.
+Plus, if your golden’s sniffing around the table, you may want to make Sweet Potato Dog Treats – A Healthy, Tasty Option for Your Pup and make them a different batch so no one feels left out.

-Chilling these overnight actually makes the filling set better and the flavors deepen.
-Just add the whipped cream right before serving so it stays pretty.
+i’ve found that chilling these overnight actually makes the filling set better and the flavors to deepen. just put the whipped cream on just before serving so it stays pretty.

 📸 Photo credit: Instagram @doggonedriven